marcovega/dotfiles/README.md

 - **Maintainable**: Template system and idempotent scripts
 - **Testable**: Each stow package can be tested independently

-This enhanced dotfiles system provides a production-ready solution with true GNU Stow compatibility, improved security through templates, and better organization for long-term maintainability.
-The modular design ensures reliability while supporting both simple and complex development environments.
+This enhanced dotfiles system provides a production-ready solution with true GNU Stow compatibility, improved security through templates, better organization for long-term maintainability, and a beautiful terminal interface powered by gum.
+The modular design ensures reliability while supporting both simple and complex development environments with an intuitive, modern user experience.